org-arl/ProtocolDataUnits.jl/docs/src/index.md

 A PDU is declared as a `struct` subtyped from `PDU`.
 It may contain fields of the following types:

-* Numeric types (various sized integers and floats)
+* `Number` types (various sized integers and floats)
-* `NTuple` of numeric types
+* `NTuple` of `Number` types
-* `AbstractVector` of numeric types
+* `AbstractVector` of `Number` types
 * `AbstractString`
 * Other `PDU`s
+* `Nothing`
 * Any other data type `T` that supports `read(::IO, ::Type{T})` and `write(::IO, ::T)`
+* `Union` of any of the above types

-The size (in bytes) of numeric types and tuples of numeric types is known.
+The size (in bytes) of numeric types, tuples of numeric types and `nothing` is known.
 However, vectors, strings and other data types may have variable sizes.
 If the size is unknown, a wire-encoded size/length field is implicitly added to the PDU representation when encoding it, and is used during decoding to infer size/length.
 Alternatively, the size/length of specific fields may be declared by defining a `length()` for specific fields in a PDU.

 By default, network byte order (big endian) is used for multi-byte numeric values.
 That may be overridden for the PDU or for specific fields by declaring a [`byteorder()`](@ref).

+When a field is of a union type, a `fieldtype()` definition must be available to resolve which concrete type to expect when decoding a PDU from bytes.

 PDUs are encoded into bytes in one of two ways:
 ```julia